Sideshow: Early history and acts

 Interest in sideshows declined as television made it easy (and free) to see the world's most exotic attractions.
 Moreover, viewing "human oddities" became distasteful as the public conscience changed, and many localities passed laws forbidding the exhibition of freaks.
 The performers often protested (to no avail) that they had no objection to the sideshow, especially since it provided not only a good income for them, but in many cases it provided their only possible job.

-Emmitt Bejano, a man with lamellar ichthyosis who performed as “The Alligator Boy”, said: “[Sideshow work] keeps me off the relief line.”
+Emmitt Bejano, a man with ichthyosis who performed as “The Alligator Boy”, said: “[Sideshow work] keeps me off the relief line.”